kubernetes/community/contributors/design-proposals/storage/volume-topology-scheduling.md

 ## Background
-In 1.7, we added alpha support for local PVs (TODO: link) with node affinity.
+In 1.7, we added alpha support for [local PVs](local-storage-pv) with node affinity.
 You can specify a PV object with node affinity, and if a pod is using such a PV, the scheduler will evaluate the PV node affinity in addition to the other scheduling predicates.
 So far, the PV node affinity only influences pod